ivan1993spb/snake-server/README.md

 * Run the Snake-Server:
   - Using binary:
     ```bash
-    snake-server -h # show help information
+    # show help information
+    snake-server -h

-    snake-server --enable-web # run the server and enable web interface:
+     # run the server and enable web interface
+    snake-server --enable-web
     ```
-  - Or with Docker:
+  - With Docker:
     ```bash
+    # show information
     docker run --rm -p 8080:8080 ivan1993spb/snake-server -h

+    # run the server with an interface enabled
     docker run --rm -p 8080:8080 ivan1993spb/snake-server --enable-web
     ```
-* Then open in a browser http://localhost:8080/.
+* Open in a browser http://localhost:8080/.

 ## Install

-To install the Snake-Server you can download the server binary or pull the docker image or run the ansible playbook.
+To install the Snake-Server you can download the server as a binary or pull the docker image or run the ansible playbook.
 See below.

-* **Download with go get**
+* **Download with *go get***

   The simpliest way to install the latest version of the Snake-Server is to run **go get**

   ```
   go get github.com/ivan1993spb/snake-server
   snake-server -h